reddit/devvit/devvit-docs/versioned_docs/version-0.10/guidelines.md

 Retention of content and data that has been deleted, even if disassociated, de-identified or anonymized, is a violation of our terms and policies.
 :::

-## Using externernal sites or services in Devvit Apps
+## Using external sites or services in Devvit Apps

 If your app links to any third-party site that may collect redditor personal data or that facilitates financial transactions, you are solely responsible for verifying the legitimacy and security of the third-party site(s) and should ensure that they are in compliance with all applicable laws.
 For example, you should ensure that: